MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 ## Perform on-demnad log collection via Windows Admin Center in the Azure portal

-The `Diagnostics` extension in Windows Admin Center in the Azure portal enables you to share logs with Microsoft.
+The `Diagnostics` extension in Windows Admin Center in the Azure portal enables you to perform on-demand log collection and share the logs with Microsoft.

-Follow these steps to share logs with Microsoft via Windows Admin Center in the Azure portal:
+Follow these steps to perform on-demand log collection via Windows Admin Center in the Azure portal:

 1. Connect to Windows Admin Center in the Azure portal.
 For information, see [Manage Azure Stack HCI clusters using Windows Admin Center in Azure](/windows-server/manage/windows-admin-center/azure/manage-hci-clusters).
 1. In the left pane, under **Extensions**, select **Diagnostics**.
 1. On the **Diagnostics** page, under **Log activity** review log collection history or select a row to show the details about a specific log collection.
-1. Select **Send manually** to perform on-demand log collection.
+1. Select **Send manually**.
 In the context pane on the right, enter the log start and end time and then select **Collect & upload logs**.

    :::image type="content" source="./media/collect-logs/send-logs-manually.png" alt-text="Screenshot of the Diagnostics page showing the Send manually button for on-demand log collection." lightbox=".media/collect-logs/send-logs-manually.png" :::